-“While the rationale behind the creation of IRAs was quite simple, the rules for inheriting and distributing assets upon the death of an IRA owner have become anything but,” says Ken Hevert, vice president of retirement products at Fidelity.
+“While the rationale behind the creation of IRAs was quite simple, the rules for inheriting and distributing assets upon the death of an IRA owner have become anything but,” says Ken Hevert, senior vice president of retirement products at Fidelity.
 “If IRA owners and their beneficiaries are not careful, they could end up paying higher taxes or penalties and forfeiting the opportunity for future tax-advantaged growth.”

-Here is what you need to know about inheriting IRA assets as a non-spouse beneficiary.
+Here is what you need to know about inheriting IRA assets as a nonspouse beneficiary.
+The rules for inheriting IRA assets depend on your relationship to the original IRA owner and the type of IRA inherited.

-Your ultimate course of action will be determined by your age, the age of the IRA owner, your income needs, and the type of IRA you inherit.

-As a non-spouse beneficiary, you do not have the option of rolling the assets into your own IRA.
+As a nonspouse beneficiary, you do not have the option of rolling the assets into your own IRA.
 If you inherit IRA assets from someone other than your spouse, you generally have two options from which to choose:

-1. Transfer the assets to an inherited IRA beneficiary distribution account.
+|1.||Transfer the assets to an inherited IRA and take MRDs.|

-If you are listed as a non-spouse beneficiary along with one or more other beneficiaries, it’s important to separate your shares of the decedent’s IRA in your name and then complete your first MRD by December 31 of the year following the original IRA owner’s death.
+If you are listed as a nonspouse beneficiary along with one or more other beneficiaries, it’s important to separate your shares of the decedent’s IRA in your name and then complete your first MRD by December 31 of the year following the original IRA owner’s death.
 If you don’t meet this deadline, your MRD calculation will be based on the oldest beneficiary’s life expectancy.
 If that person is older than you are, you will need to take larger MRDs, which will deplete your tax-advantaged assets more quickly.

-Once the assets have been transferred to an inherited IRA in your name, you have two options: leave the assets in the account (with the exception of annual MRDs) or take cash distributions.
+What to do with the money?
+Once the assets have been transferred to an inherited IRA in your name, you have two options: Leave the assets in the account (with the exception of annual MRDs) or take additional distributions, as discussed above.

 |2.||Disclaim (decline to inherit) all or part of the assets.|

 If you decline to accept all or part of the IRA assets you are entitled to, they will pass to the other eligible beneficiaries.
-If no other beneficiaries exist, the assets will pass to the original IRA owner’s spouse and then to the estate.
+If no other beneficiaries exist, the assets will pass in accordance with the IRA provider’s contractual defaults.
+For example, with a Fidelity IRA, the assets will pass to the original IRA owner’s surviving spouse and, if none, to the owner’s estate.
 A decision to disclaim IRA assets must be made within nine months of the original IRA owner’s death and before you take possession of the assets.
 This is an irrevocable decision.
 Therefore, as with any tax-related matter, it’s critical that you consult a tax adviser or attorney before disclaiming IRA assets.